michaelrauh/michaelrauh.github.io/_posts/2019-4-21-a-few-patterns-for-callbacks.md

   }
 }
 ```
-This code demonstrates several antipatterns in making callbackers.
+This code demonstrates several antipatterns in making callbacks.
 We can make several enhancements to the code without completely overhauling it.

 ## Enhancements